torteg4/torteg4/README.md

 ---

 ### :woman_technologist: About Me :
-I'm a full stack developer from Chicago!
+I'm a full stack developer with expertise in Python, Java, and MERN from Chicago!
+I am passionate about leveraging my skills to develop innovative solutions to complex problems.
+With a solid foundation in coding principles and techniques gained through completion of my program at Coding Dojo, I am well-equipped to design and build software that delivers exceptional value to end-users.
+I'm excited to take on new challenges and continue learning as I pursue a career in software development.

 ---